 How to Make Steak and Eggs Step by Step

-two steaks cooking in a pan.
+Two steaks cooking in a pan.

-Cook the Eggs: While the steaks are resting, discard the liquid from the skillet, then return it to the stovetop with the heat set to medium-low.
-Melt 2 tablespoons of unsalted butter, then carefully crack all 6 eggs into the skillet, and season with salt and pepper to taste.
+Cook the eggs: While the steaks are resting, discard the liquid from the skillet, then return it to the stovetop with the heat set to medium-low.
+Melt 2 tbsp of unsalted butter, then carefully crack all 6 eggs into the skillet, and season with salt and pepper to taste.
 Cover the skillet with a lid and cook for 2-3 minutes, until the eggs are done to your liking.

 More Hearty Breakfast Recipes To Try